BanManagement/BanManager-WebUI/README.md

 Git repo initialized with existing WebUI project for BanManager by [confuser](https://github.com/confuser/Ban-Management).
 The main purpose of this repository is to to fix the WebUI for the latest major database restructure from version 4 to version 5.

+Caution: This project is WIP.
+There could be still some bugs and issues that I didn't iron out yet.
+Please report those via [GitHub issues](https://github.com/yeahwhat-mc/BanManager-WebUI/issues) if you notice anything.

 Feel free to contribute if you have any suggestions or ideas.

 ### Usage